TECARTUS- brexucabtagene autoleucel suspension

 Monitoring

-• Monitor patients at the certified healthcare facility daily for at least seven days for patients with MCL and at least 14 days for patients with ALL following infusion for signs and symptoms of Cytokine Release Syndrome (CRS) and neurologic events.
+• Monitor patients daily for at least 7 days following infusion for signs and symptoms of Cytokine Release Syndrome (CRS) and neurologic events.

-• Instruct patients to remain within proximity of a certified healthcare facility for at least four weeks following infusion.
+• Instruct patients to remain within proximity of a healthcare facility for at least 2 weeks following infusion.

 2.3 Management of Severe Adverse Reactions